laravel/docs/filesystem.md

         }
     }

 There are a few important things to note about this example.
 Note that we only specified a directory name, not a file name.
-By default, the `store` method will generate a unique ID to serve as the file name.
+By default, the `store` method will generate a unique ID to serve as the file name, and use a default extension based on the MIME type.
 The path to the file will be returned by the `store` method so you can store the path, including the generated file name, in your database.

 You may also call the `putFile` method on the `Storage` facade to perform the same file manipulation as the example above: